chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 * *Classification*: Cross-entropy, computes the cross-entropy between the output of the network and the ground truth label and can be used for binary and categorical outputs (via hot-one encoding)
 * *Regression*: Squared error and mean squared error are common choices for regression problems
-* *Segmentation*: Intersection over union is a loss function well suited for comparing overlapping regions of an image and a prediction
+* *Segmentation*: Intersection over union is a loss function well suited for comparing overlapping regions of an image and a prediction - however, it is not well suited for DNNs because it returns 0 for non overlapping regions; MSE is a better choice

 The loss function can as well be extended with a regularization term to constraint the parameters of DNN.
 Both *L1* and *L2* regularization on the filter matrices $$W_i$$ are commonly used.